-The Our FIAT program has two main components, individual spiritual reading and group sharing.
+The Our FIAT program has two main components, prayer with Scripture and group sharing.
 Five prayer exercises are assigned for group participants each week to do at home alone, listening to the Holy Spirit through the exercises.
 Once a week your group meets and members share their experiences of the exercises with one another.
 The exercises provide a sequence intended to lead each person to a more meaningful personal prayer relationship with the Trinity.
 Each exercise requires 10-20 minutes of alone, quiet time in prayer and meditation.

 The prayer exercises of the Our FIAT program use all of the principles of the very ancient art of “lectio divina” – spiritual reading.
 The art of spiritual reading begins with cultivating the ability to listen deeply, to hear “with the ear of our hearts” as St. Benedict encourages us.
 When we read the Scriptures we should try to imitate the prophet Elijah.
 We should allow ourselves to become women and men who are able to listen for the still, small voice of God (I Kings 19:12); the “faint murmuring sound” which is God’s word for us, God’s voice touching our hearts.
 This gentle listening is an “attunement” to the presence of God in that special part of God’s creation that is the Scriptures.